 In the Help menu of your software you have a machine setup guide that walks you thru the steps of the threading and setup.
 Make sure you screw the embroidery foot on straight and tight.
 A misaligned foot can break needles and cause a mess.

-It is very very important to use class 15J bobbins and Chromium needles in the Futura.
+It is very very important to use class 15J bobbins and Chromium needles or Inspira Needles in the Futura.
 For best results use spun poly bobbin fill instead of the poly filament.
 Poly filament is that thin shiny fill some times called lingerie thread.
 This thread stretches when you wind the bobbin.
 Sulky bobbin thread is an excellent fill to purchase.
 The heart embroidery is a good sample of how the bobbin thread should appear on the botttom side.

 Make sure you thread the bobbin so it turns counter clockwise when you pull on the bobbin thread.
 Make sure the thread is pulled through the tension spring.
 Watch the machine set up tutorial in your Futura help menu to see it all in action.

 Make sure you have a free open space behind and in front of your embroidery machine.
 If you bump the machine embroidery arm with your chest or arm it can throw the embroidery off position.
 Watch how you lean into the embroidery machine as you are using it.
 Same can happen if the arm hits something behind your machine when you embroider.
 For this reason always “save as” any embroidery design you are ready to use in a “centered position”.
 Go to “design” in your software and center design before you use it.